gammaper-devop/restaurant-backend/README.md

 ### Core Functionality
 - **Restaurant Management** with geolocation support
+- **Restaurant Location Management** with operating hours and real-time status
+- **Operating Hours System** with smart scheduling and validation
 - **Category, Country, City, Province & District** hierarchical management
 - **Dish and Menu Management** with file upload support
 - **User Management** with registration and authentication